This page is about resupply strategy, for information about food choices, please visit our page on trail food.

 Hostels, hotels, trail angel houses, and other resupply points along the trail may play host to “hiker boxes”.
 They are free boxes for long distance trail users to “leave a little – take a little”.
 Commonly, you’ll find various food items (oatmeal, ramen, dried fruit), extra plastic bags, sunscreen, partially used fuel canisters and other incidentals.
 Please be courteous: don’t leave a mess, unlabeled products and useless trash.

 Resupply information is notoriously fickle.
 Often, this information is out of date as soon as it’s published.
+Unfortunately, PCTA does not steward a list of resupply locations.
+Here are some outside sources for this information:

 |Craig’s PCT Planner||Allows you to input daily mileage goals and choose resupply locations based on that.
 The most common resupply locations are loaded by default and the many other options can be turned on and off.
 Craig’s PCT Planner uses the Wilderness Press guidebook data for the trail.|